Its0xyToan/Its0xyToan/README.md

 - 👋 Hello !
-I do sm things, like bots and complexe api with nodejs/JavaScript/TypeScript
+I'm Toan, French, but currently in high school at Santiago de Chile.
+I love JavaScript and i do backend applications with it, discord bots, websites, and more !